Nancy0192/nancy_iiitb_asic/README.md

 - Labs on GLS and Synthesis-Simulation Mismatch
 - Labs on Synthesis-Simulation Mismatch for blocking statement.

+**Day 5 - If, Case, For loop and For Generate**
+- If Case Constructs
+-

 ## Day 0
 ## Yosys
 <details><summary>Steps For Installation</summary>